awslabs/kubeflow-manifests/examples/aws/cognito/README.md

         cd kubeflow-manifests
         git checkout v1.3-branch
         ```

+**Tip:** The following sections in this guide walks you through each step for setting up domain, certificates and Cognito userpool and is good for a new user to understand the setup.
+If you prefer a automated setup for setting up these pre-requisites for deploying Kubeflow with Cognito, follow this [README](./README-automated.md)

 ## 1.0 Custom domain

 Register a domain in any domain provider like [Route 53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html) or GoDaddy.com etc. Lets assume this domain is `example.com`.
 It is handy to have a domain managed by Route53 to deal with all the DNS records you will have to add (wildcard for istio-ingressgateway, validation for the certificate manager, etc).
 In case your `example.com` zone is not managed by Route53, you need to delegate a [subdomain management in a Route53 hosted zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingNewSubdomain.html).
 For uniformity, we have delegated the subdomain `platform.example.com` in this guide so your root domain can be registered anywhere.
 Follow these steps to configure the subdomain: